ztanruan/ztanruan/README.md

 <h3 align="center">I'm a Senior Generative AI and Machine Learning Engineer from NYC 🗽</h3>

 I’m Jin, a Senior GenAI Forward Deployed Enginner at Google.
 Based in New York, I specialize in the architecture and deployment of production-grade Generative AI and the pursuit of AGI.
 My work focuses on the frontier of agentic workflows, foundation model fine-tuning, and enterprise-scale ML systems.
 Previously, I was a Senior GenAI Engineer at AWS within the Global Prototyping team, where I led the design of AI-driven applications for complex enterprise challenges.
-With a background as a Research Scientist at the Air Force Research Lab (AFRL), I bridge the gap between cutting-edge R&D and scalable, real-world execution.
+With a background as a Research Scientist at the Air Force Research Lab, I bridge the gap between cutting-edge R&D and scalable, real-world execution.

 <h3>Things I code with</h3>
 <p>